awsdocs/amazon-ec2-user-guide/doc_source/ebs-io-characteristics.md

 **IOPS**
 IOPS are a unit of measure representing input/output operations per second\.
 The operations are measured in KiB, and the underlying drive technology determines the maximum amount of data that a volume type counts as a single I/O\.
 I/O size is capped at 256 KiB for SSD volumes and 1,024 KiB for HDD volumes because SSD volumes handle small or random I/O much more efficiently than HDD volumes\.

-When small I/O operations are physically contiguous, Amazon EBS attempts to merge them into a single I/O up to the maximum size\.
+When small I/O operations \(larger than or equal to 32KiB\) are physically contiguous, Amazon EBS attempts to merge them into a single I/O operation up to the maximum size\.
 For example, for SSD volumes, a single 1,024 KiB I/O operation counts as 4 operations \(1,024÷256=4\), while 8 contiguous I/O operations at 32 KiB each count as 1 operation \(8×32=256\)\.
 However, 8 random I/O operations at 32 KiB each count as 8 operations\.
 Each I/O operation under 32 KiB counts as 1 operation\.

 Similarly, for HDD\-backed volumes, both a single 1,024 KiB I/O operation and 8 sequential 128 KiB operations would count as one operation\.
 However, 8 random 128 KiB I/O operations would count as 8 operations\.